emu-russia/psxcpu/cells.md

 # PSXCPU Cells Library

+:warning: This section is being cleaned up.
+Cells were searched and reverse-engineered at different time periods, so there is some disorder here.

 PSX CPU is based on standard cells.

 PSX CPU built on CMOS technology.
 P and N channel transistors differ in size (P-doping is 1.3-1.5 times thicker).
 Diffusion is shown in yellow, and the polysilicon as purple.
 P-type diffusion is usually thickier rather diffusion of N-type, and is closer to the power supply.
 Accordingly, the diffusion of N-type is usually close to the ground.